mtriedl/data-analyst-interview/README.md

 # Data Analyst Technical Test

 This is the repository containing instructions and base data for a technical assessment.
-The purpose is to guage your technicaly abilities.
+The purpose is to gauge your technical abilities.

 ## Overview